 I remember a quote that seems quite applicable here:

 “The rabbit runs faster than the fox, because the rabbit is running for his life while the fox is only running for his dinner.” – R. Dawkins

-In financial world, maybe these agents are Rabbits (need income/commission to run their house) whereas you are the Fox (in search of dinner = higher returns).
+In the financial world, maybe these agents are Rabbits (need income/commission to run their house) whereas you are the Fox (in search of dinner = higher returns).
 Not a perfect analogy but workable. 😉

-One big example of the power of incentives in India can be seen in mutual fund space itself.
+One big example of the power of incentives in India can be seen in the mutual fund space itself.

 The fund that offers the highest commission to the distributors will be pushed the maximum for sale by the MF sellers.
 It’s quite obvious.
 Distributors want to earn more commissions.
 Plain and simple.

 Another example is the sale of life insurance policies.
 Traditional policies are bull**** for even moderately intelligent investors.
 Even then, these are the most popular products.